Svendolin/All-about-PHP/readme.md

 🔵 **CREATE TABLE** (contains all the data):

-4.1 Option 1: Create a table (make sure that you are in the database folder) by clicking the SQL field and use your SQL skills such as this example here:
+1.1 (Option 1): Create a table (make sure that you are in the database folder) by clicking the SQL field and use your SQL skills such as this example here:
 ```
 CREATE TABLE users (
     usersId int(11) PRIMARY KEY AUTO_INCREMENT NOT NULL,